31 Must-Have Mock Cherry Trees You’ll Love

 The Fugenzo or Shirofugen cherry tree originated in Japan.
 It is one of the oldest cherry trees that were cultivated in Japan.
 The flowers are double blossoms with 30-40 petals each.

-These flowers have a wide range of color in their petals; from rose pink to light or nearly white color.
+These flowers have a wide range of colors in their petals; from rose pink to light or nearly white color.
 Interestingly, these colors portray the age of the flower.
 The beautiful flower blooming on the Fugenzo Cherry Tree honors hundreds of years of Japanese tradition.

 7. Okame Cherry Tree